Henry Hesketh Bell

 Sir Henry Hesketh Joudou Bell GCMG, FRGS (17 December 1864 – 1 August 1952) was a British colonial administrator and author.

 Biography

-Henry Hesketh Joudou Bell was born on 17 December 1864 at Chambéry in the Savoie department of south-east France.
+Bell was born on 17 December 1864 at Chambéry in the Savoie department of south-east France.
 He was the son of Henry Jean Antoine Joudou, a timber merchant, and Scotswoman Martha Bell.
 He had one sibling: Eléonore Marthe Joudou-Bell (1867-1951).
 Hesketh Bell's ancestry has been extensively researched.

 Bell was privately educated in the Channel Islands, and in Paris and Brussels.

 In May 1882 he started work in Barbados, as third clerk in the office of the Governor of Barbados and the Leeward Islands, a post he was offered by family friend Sir William C. F. Robinson.
 From then on he rose through the system in the following posts: